|Popular in||December||High demand for flights, 13% potential price rise|

 It may or may not be the birthplace of the hamburger, but it has plenty of other things to brag about such as its Hanseatic League past, its standing as a city state, Germany’s second-largest city, and Europe’s second-largest port city (after Rotterdam).
 It is also the home of the sinful Reeperbahn and the place that gave the Beatles a start.

 Travellers taking Hamburg flights will discover a city criss-crossed by canals.
 It has an astonishing 2,300 bridges, more than Venice and Amsterdam combined.
 The lake at the centre of the city, the Alster, is made up of two lakes, the Binnenalster (inner Alster) and the Aussenalster (outer Alster) and is a popular spot.

 The Altona Fischmarkt, on the banks of the Elbe river, is a must-go spot.
 It’s open early on Sunday mornings – 4am in summertime, 7am in winter – and over by midday.
 It’s not just the place to go for a bit of cod, there’s a flea market that sells almost everything.

 Aside from the water and greenery, Hamburg has plenty for culture vultures with theatres, music halls, cabarets and museums.
 The largest art gallery is the Kunsthalle, which has a fine collection of 19th and 20th-century masters.

-To get around downtown, take the U-Bahn (subway).
+To get around, take the U-Bahn (subway).
 Take the S-Bahn (trains) to get out to the suburbs.
 The two services are connected.
 Buy bus tickets at Automats and railway ticket counters, and you’ll get a great view of the city in return.
 For unlimited travel, as well as discounted admission to Hamburg attractions, purchase a Hamburg Card.

 It’s fairly easy to drive in Hamburg, but rush hour can slow your travel and parking is expensive.
 Taxis can be found almost anywhere.